 The update, which AT&T recommends setting aside about 20 minutes for, brings just a few new features and a small handful of fixes/enhancements.
 New features include HTC Sense 3.0, "Task Manager," and AT&T Address Book.
 Read More

 Earlier today, HTC and AT&T began pushing out the official Gingerbread OTA to Inspire 4G handsets across the nation.
 This update brings all of the added features of Gingerbread, along with some enhancements to Sense, and bug fixes:

 - Updated Application Tray features

 - Added Quick Settings in the Notifications window

 - Improved Power Management function

 - Various minor bug fixes

 To manually check for the update, head into the Settings menu > AT&T Software Update > HTC Wi-Fi Software Update > Check now.
-If you haven't received the update, you can grab the download here and install it manually.
 Read More

 If you happen to own a Samsung Captivate, HTC Aria, or HTC Inspire 4G, then the dream of many, many Android owners on AT&T is about to be yours - the ability to legitimately sideload apps.
 AT&T lifted its sideloading-barrier on the newly released Samsung Infuse 4G, and naturally, the question arose: What about older Android devices?
 Now we have our answer.